How I Knew I Was Ready to Become a Full-Time Freelance Writer

 I knew I could match my income:

 I have been tracking my income and expenses with QuickBooks for two years, so I had an idea of how much I made year-to-year and how much more I could make if I took on new clients and assignments at the same rate.
-QuickBooks makes it easy to find tax deductions and keep my finances organized by capturing receipts to business expenses, automatically tracking mileage, and categorizing my business expenses.
+QuickBooks makes it easy to find tax deductions and keep my finances organized by capturing receipts of business expenses, automatically tracking mileage, and categorizing my business expenses.
 (You can also link it to your business bank account to make it even easier!)
-I have the app on my phone so I can check it and add information on-the-go.
-There are some publications that do direct deposit or have invoice forms but, when they don’t I use the QuickBooks Self-Employed invoice tool to send and track invoices.
+I have the app on my phone so I can check it and add information on the go.
+Some publications do direct deposit or have invoice forms but, when they don’t I use the QuickBooks Self-Employed invoice tool to send and track invoices.
 (P.S.
 When you are estimating your finances before deciding if you can freelance full-time, don’t forget to factor in taxes, health insurance, and coworking space if you choose to work out of an office.)

 I had a plan for getting new clients and work:

-I knew I have the self-discipline and drive to work independently:
+I knew I had the self-discipline and drive to work independently:

 I figured out routines and an organization system that works for me: